MicrosoftLearning/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp5-m2-exercise-serialize-deserialize-json-files.md

 ## Use Data Transfer Objects and JsonSerializer with JsonSerializerOptions to serialize and deserialize a BankAccount object

-When the complexity and design restrictions associated with a class make it difficult to serialize and deserialize objects directly, you can create Data Transfer Objects (DTOs) that ake it easier to serialize and deserialize objects without violating the encapsulation of the original object.
+When the complexity and design restrictions associated with a class make it difficult to serialize and deserialize objects directly, you can create Data Transfer Objects (DTOs) that make it easier to serialize and deserialize objects without violating the encapsulation of the original object.
 DTOs are simple objects that have public properties and a parameterless constructor.
 You can map the properties from the original object to the DTO object and serialize the DTO object instead.

 In this task, you'll complete the following actions: